This information responds to the frequently asked questions from employers about the local clinical excellence awards (CEA) scheme.

 Q1.
-In light of COVID-19, national guidance has been issued to say that local clinical excellence awards (LCEA) rounds will not be run in the usual manner this year (2020/21).
+In light of COVID-19, national guidance has been issued to say that local clinical excellence awards (LCEA) rounds will not be run in the usual manner this year (2021/22, as in 2020/21).
 Can trusts run a standard awards round if they agree this with their Local Negotiating Committee (LNC)?

 Q2.
 Consultants who work less than full time (LTFT) are entitled to awards, but these are usually pro-rated in line with their working hours.
 Should we pro-rata the payment, or pay our LTFT consultants an equal share of the funds?
 And if a LTFT consultant works across two organisations, which organisation would pay for their award?
 UPDATED DEC 2020

 As per the LCEA guidance, part-time consultants are eligible for clinical excellence awards (CEAs) and these are paid on a pro-rata basis.
 However, employers have the discretion to reach agreement locally about the proportion of award that part-time consultants can receive and can agree with their LNC not to pro-rata the award for part-time consultants.
 In the 2020/21 round, as there is an equal distribution of awards across all eligible consultants, the principle should be that no doctor should receive more than one full-time award in 2020/21.
 The consultant also has a responsibility to ensure that this does not happen and to flag with their employer any concerns about this.
 However employers are free to agree locally: